 Comments vary from insulted (“The New Yorker insulting their readers’ intellect” and “I’d like to maintain the fantasy that you’re in the culture business to edify and inform, not spam my news feed with an ad for Gucci,” to comical.
-Jason Snyder wrote: “I fell asleep at :52 but when I work up I had an undeniable urge to go buy $2,800 shoes.”The BEST SALES on Amazon NOW ]
+Jason Snyder wrote: “I fell asleep at :52 but when I work up I had an undeniable urge to go buy $2,800 shoes.”Up to 70% off on Hottest Amazon Deals]